Are you stuck in any of these situations?

 WordPress is one of the widely-used Content Management Systems for new websites.
 It is easy to use, but it also comes with plenty of plugins and themes, making it highly customizable.
 However, like all other popular and widely-used platforms, it is also more prone to hacking.

 Therefore, WordPress security is a critical issue for all website owners.
-If you’re serious about growing your business through your website, you need to adopt WordPress security best practices instead of bearing the consequences of security breaches.
+If you’re serious about growing your business through your website, you must adopt WordPress security best practices instead of bearing the consequences of security breaches.

-WordPress is a vast component, and considering all the available security elements might be overwhelming to you.
-Hence, to make your work easy, we have found a top 10 prominent security measures as a checklist for your reference.
+WordPress is a vast component, and considering all the available security elements might overwhelm you.
+Hence, to make your work easy, we have discovered the top 10 prominent WordPress security checklists for your reference.

 Hence, it is vital to perform the backup as frequently as possible.
-There are various backup tools to assist you, and BlogVault is one such superior tool that helps you schedule backups daily and sores the backups on the external server.
+Various WordPress backup plugins are available that can help you schedule backups daily and store the backups on the external server.
 This service assures an unaffected website even if your site is hacked.

 Eliminating unused themes and plugin is the best thing for two reasons:

 - To remove the roadway for hackers to attack your website.